Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Experiments and Results

-In Figure \ref{fig_results_avenue}, we illustrate the anomaly detection performance on a test video from Avenue, before and after integrating SSMCTB into the model of Georgescu \etal~\cite{Georgescu-TPAMI-2021}.
-Our approach produces superior frame-level anomaly scores, being able to detect the person running.
+In Figures \ref{fig_results_avenue} and \ref{fig_results_avenue_2}, we illustrate the anomaly detection performance on two test videos from Avenue, before and after integrating SSMCTB into the model of Georgescu \etal~\cite{Georgescu-TPAMI-2021}.
+Our approach produces superior frame-level anomaly scores, being able to detect the person running in the first video (Figure \ref{fig_results_avenue}) and the person throwing an object in the second one (Figure \ref{fig_results_avenue_2}).
+Moreover, in the second video, we also notice that SSMCTB increases the anomaly score for the penultimate abnormal event, resolving the false negative detection of the baseline.
 Similarly, in Figure \ref{fig_results_shtech}, we show the effect of adding SSMCTB into the architecture of Liu \etal~\cite{Liu-ICCV-2021} applied on a test video from ShanghaiTech.
-Once again, SSMCTB improves the frame-level detection performance, being able to detect the vehicle driven in a pedestrian area, which is forbidden.
+Once again, SSMCTB improves the frame-level detection performance, being able to detect the person riding a bike in a pedestrian area, which is forbidden.
+SSMCTB correctly raises the anomaly scores for about 50 video frames, starting at around frame index 150, thus reducing the false negative rate.

 \textbf{Results on thermal videos.} Since texture is not present in the thermal domain, there is no need to apply very deep architectures, as noticed by Nikolov \etal~\cite{Nikolov-NIPS-2021}.
 Moreover, object detectors pre-trained on natural images do not work equally well in the thermal domain due to the distribution shift.
-To this end, the object-centric \cite{Barbalau-ARXIV-2022,Georgescu-TPAMI-2021,Liu-ICCV-2021} and very deep \cite{Liu-CVPR-2018} baselines attain very poor results (micro AUC values under $50\%$).
+To this end, the object-centric \cite{Barbalau-ARXIV-2022,Georgescu-TPAMI-2021,Liu-ICCV-2021,Wang-ICDM-2022} and very deep \cite{Liu-CVPR-2018} baselines attain very poor results (micro AUC values under $50\%$).
 Hence, we resort to employing the architecture of Park \etal~\cite{Park-CVPR-2020} as underlying model for SSPCAB and SSMCTB.
 As shown in Table \ref{table:ResultsThermalData}, the chosen baseline attains a micro AUC of $53.2\%$ and a macro AUC of $66.5\%$.
-Both SSPCAB and SSMCTB seem to have a positive influence on the micro AUC score, but the gains of the latter block are $1\%$ higher.
+Both SSPCAB and SSMCTB seem to have a positive influence on the micro AUC score, but the gains of the latter block are significantly higher (above $5\%$).
 In summary, the results reported on Thermal Rare Event demonstrate the utility of SSMCTB, further confirming the gains observed on RGB video data sets.

 In Figure~\ref{fig_results_thermal}, we show the anomaly detection performance on a test video from Thermal Rare Event, before and after integrating SSMCTB into the model of Park \etal~\cite{Park-CVPR-2020}.
 SSMCTB leads to important gains in terms of the frame-level scores, being able to detect the vehicle moving backwards.